 Inside the gated woods, ancient laws keep relative order among greedy trolls, mischievous satyrs, plotting witches, spiteful imps, and jealous fairies.
 However, when the rules get broken – Seth is a bit too curious and reckless for his own good – powerful forces of evil are unleashed, and Kendra and her brother face the greatest challenge of their lives.

-You might enjoy reading 10 of the most highly recommended Kids Books by age
+You May Also Enjoy 10 of the Most Highly Recommended Kids Books by Age

-In this beloved tale, the three bears are in for quite a surprise when they return home and realize that a curious girl has made herself at home in their cottage.
+In the beloved tale Goldilocks and the Three Bears, the bears are in for quite a surprise when they return home and realise that a curious girl has made herself at home in their cottage.

 Children will eagerly continue reading to see what the bears do when they find their dinner eaten all up!